 As noted previously, a WHO representative has been involved with WBMT activities since the earliest development meetings.
-The WBMT maintained a working relationship with the WHO for almost four years before being officially invited to apply for NGO in official relations status with the WHO.
-The WHO approved the WBMT's initial application as of January 2013 and approved this continued status in January 2019.
-This status provides the WBMT with the opportunity to continue its work in partnership with the WHO in promoting global excellence in HCT, stem cell donation, and cellular therapy.
-This partnership brings with it additional responsibilities, including participation in other WHO initiatives, in pursuit of mutual educational, scientific, and philanthropic missions.
+The WBMT maintained a working relationship with the WHO for almost four years before being officially invited to apply for an NGO in official relations status with the WHO.
+The WHO approved the WBMT's initial application as of January 2013 and approved this continued status in January 2019 and again in March 2025.
+This decision of the Executive Board of the WHO is based on the continuing dedication of WBMT in supporting the work of WHO.
+Mr. Efstratios Chatzixiros from the Health Product Policy and Standards Department will continue to be the WHO Designated Technical Officer for WBMT's official relations.

+This collaboration with WHO brings with it additional responsibilities, including participation in WHO initiatives like the Global Strategy on Transplantation, in pursuit of mutual educational, scientific, and philanthropic missions.
 Because of the importance of this collaboration, the WBMT created in 2016 an Executive Committee position, generally the Past President, specifically designated to represent the WBMT within the WHO.